pckuo/information-gap-probabilistic-neural-codes/README.md

   year={2026}
 ```

-This repository contains code for the ICLR 2026 paper “” It provides utilities to compute the information gap, simulate likelihood- and posterior-coding neural populations, and train decoders to compare task designs.
+This repository provides utilities to compute the information gap, simulate likelihood- and posterior-coding neural populations, and train decoders to compare task designs.